AksAman/WallE/README.md

 - requests
 - BeautifulSoup4

-Run `sudo pip -r requirements.txt` from your terminal to install the dependencies
+Run `sudo pip install -r requirements.txt` from your terminal to install the dependencies